Milton Ntragatakis, DDS

-Dr. Milton and Dr. Tania are pediatric dentists, specializing in the treatment and prevention of dental disease, as well as the overall oral health of children.
+Dr. Milton, Dr. Tania and Dr. Brittany are pediatric dentists, specializing in the treatment and prevention of dental disease, as well as the overall oral health of children.
 Through extra years of schooling, training, experience, and certification, a pediatric dentist is uniquely qualified to treat the dental needs of infants, children, adolescents and those with special health care needs.

 Why Choose a Pediatric Dentist?

 A pediatric patient not only has a different dentition than adults but he/she may have specific dental and behavioral needs that are unique to a child.
 These needs may include dental sealants, fluoride applications or home treatments, or just simply education in oral hygiene.
 In addition to treating existing dental problems, our office focuses on prevention through patient and parent education.
 Our mission is to provide all of the educational tools necessary for our patients to enjoy a cavity-free future.